 We account for our private warrants as a liability at their fair value, with changes in fair value recognized in our results from operations for the period.
 The fair value of our private warrants was determined using the Black-Scholes option pricing model.
-For the year ended December 31, 2023, we recorded a \$2.3 million gain on the change in fair value of the warrant liability, compared to a \$0.5 million loss in the prior year.
+We recorded a \$2.3 million gain on the change in fair value of the warrant liability for each of the years ended December 31, 2024 and 2023, respectively.

-Interest Income (Expense), Net
+Interest (expense) income, net

-Interest income, net for the year ended December 31, 2023 was \$0.2 million, as compared to \$1.1 million for the year ended December 31, 2022.
-The decrease in interest income, net is due to deployment of cash on feedstock acquisitions.
+Interest expense, net for the year ended December 31, 2024 was \$5.7 million, as compared to interest income, net of \$0.2 million for the year ended December 31, 2023.
+The increase in interest expense, net was primarily related to interest expense incurred on higher borrowings under our debt facilities during the current year as a result of feedstock acquisitions and MRO expansion investments.